michalkucharczyk/tx-test-tool/README.md

 ##### *Non-watched* vs. *watched* transaction

-`ttxt` by default sends *watched* transactions, meaning that every transaction will be sent using `submit_and_watch` and every status reported by node will be tracked (and stored in execution log):
+`txtt` by default sends *watched* transactions, meaning that every transaction will be sent using `submit_and_watch` and every status reported by node will be tracked (and stored in execution log):
 ```
 txtt tx from-single-account --account alice
 ```